asdfugil/checkn1x_a9x_kerninfo_pongoOS/README.md

 # checkn1x_a8a9_14.5_pongoOS
 See release for ISO.

 The following is copied from odysseyn1x readme, you should use [their instructions](https://github.com/asdfugil/odysseyn1x/blob/master/README.md).
+(Except the ISO download link obviously)

 Make an iCloud/iTunes backup before using odysseyn1x, so that you can go back if something goes wrong.